zhangdongdong7/scenarios/linux/lab-account-management/step3.md

 ## Modify User Uid

-As mentioned above, in this section, you will change users' uid.
+As mentioned above, in this section, we will change users' uid.

 The following example shows how to change the uid of the `joker` user to `8888`.